haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 # 3.1 Downloading my project

-To download the source files for my project, simply open command prompt in the correct folder, and type the command:
+To download the source files for my project, simply open command prompt in the folder you want to put it in (remember, you can shift right click the folder, and select 'open command prompt here'), and type the command:

 `git clone https://github.com/haodafan/IBMCloudDemo-FNTPR.git`